 To make your site different from your social media or third-party pages, fill it with unique content, like a blog or descriptions of your products or services.
 Don’t be afraid to get into the details and talk about what sets you apart.
 If you decide it’s time for some professional help with website setup, you can support diversity by seeking out a minority-owned web design firm.

-Our worksheet — “Create the best website for your business(link opens in a new tab)” — walks you through the process.
+Our worksheet — “Create the best website for your business” — walks you through the process.